by William Bronchick

 - Repairs.
 How are repairs and maintenance handled?
 What are the associated costs?
 Do you have to use their contractors or can you use your own?
 How are repairs and maintenance items tracked and documented?
 What is their system for handling tenant complaints and repair issues?

-- Communications.
+- Communication Style.
 How will the company correspond with you?
 We prefer e-mail but we also want the company to respond quickly to any phone calls that we might make to them.
 Your management style is also a factor.
 Some companies may be very good at what they do but they may not be a good match for your personality, business, and management style.
 This could lead to clashes in communication and in other areas that can greatly reduce the effectiveness of property management.

 - Accounting.
-How is the accounting done?
+How is accounting done?
 Does the company use software that integrates easily with your company accounting software?
 How often will you receive income and expense statements?
 How quickly will you receive your checks each month?
 Timely accounting allows you to manage your business by knowing where you’re at financially at any point in time.
 Collecting checks from your management company on a specific date allows you to maintain and preserve cash flow.

 - What’s My Role?
 What are my responsibilities as a property owner?
 Depending on your schedule you may wish to take on additional responsibilities to help defray a bit of the property management cost.
 Be careful you don’t bite off more than you can chew!

-- Vacancies.
+- Handling Vacancies.
 How are vacancies handled?
 What is the company’s system for handling vacancies?
 Do they use some sort of move out letter and checklist to inform the tenant leaving the property of the specifics in order to leave the property in the best possible condition and for the quickest possible turnover?

 - New tenants.
 What is the process for screening new tenants?
 How thorough is the screening process and what qualifications do they use?
 Does the company have a system using such items as a move-in letter and other documents in order to make the tenant feel welcome?
 Do these documents also outline specifically the tenant’s responsibilities in caring for the property and paying on time?
 If you own section 8 properties does the management company have good expertise with this type of rental?